 In 2006 the New Zealand road-death rate was 9.4 per 100,000 people – slightly above the OECD median, and higher than Canada, Australia and the United Kingdom.
 The death rate for drivers aged 15 to 24 was particularly bad, as in other countries.

 The worst motor vehicle accident in New Zealand’s history happened on the Brynderwyn Range, Northland, on 7 February 1963.
-A chartered bus carrying 35 Māori passengers home from Waitangi Day celebrations crashed after its brakes failed, and 15 people were killed.
+A chartered bus carrying 35 Māori passengers home from Waitangi Day commemorations crashed after its brakes failed, and 15 people were killed.
 Most road accidents in New Zealand result in far fewer deaths – high speed multi-car pile-ups which occur in other countries are rare.

 Between 1996 and 2007 drivers using cellphones caused 446 road crashes in which 34 people died and 587 were injured.
 Among them were 18-year-old Lucy Simon and her 15-year-old sister Isabelle, who were killed when their car crashed on a bridge south of Levin in January 2007.
 It is thought that Lucy was texting while she drove.
 Using hand-held cellphones while driving is now illegal.